Frédéric Chopin: The Spirit of Homecoming

 The Uprising of November 1830 became the signal event in his creative consciousness that marked him as a Pole: not a Parisian, not a Frenchman, not even a musician of international scope, of heavenly inspiration.

 The next year, at the age of twenty-one, Chopin arrived in Paris.
 He settled there.
 “Settled” is perhaps the most apt term.
 Public performances during the remainder of his life, 18 years total, were few.
-He played his heart out in the private, intimate setting of the salon, an intimate setting that did not express his genius as much as attempt to contain his sorrow.
+He played his heart out in the private, intimate setting of the salon, a setting that did not express his genius as much as attempt to contain his sorrow.
 Here was a man without a country, a man longing for the land of his childhood, a man aware that he would not, until death, return to a place that, in reality, in his heart of hearts, no longer existed.

 His poor health through